 There are a total of 105 questions on the PELLETB test, divided into the three elements of writing ability, reading and logical reasoning.

-Where can I find a study guide for the PELLETB test?
+Where can I find a PELLETB study guide?

 Can I retake the PELLETB test if I fail?